Follow TV Tropes

 • Missing Mom: Diana's mom died in the past.
 It's later revealed she killed herself, with Diana accusing her father of driving her into it due to abusing her.

 • Passionate Sports Girl: Diana, once she discovers boxing, becomes extremely into the sport, channeling her aggression and tendency for fighting into her training.
-She grows very good, enough to win most of her bouts, including the boys she fights in most cases.
-She's proud and unapologetic about it, in spite of her father objecting.
+She grows to be a very good fighter, enough to win most of her bouts, including the boys she fights in most cases.
+She's proud and unapologetic about it, despite her father's objections.

 • Spicy Latina: Diana is a textbook case.
 She's a Latina who is quick-tempered, from a rough background, aggressive and trains as a boxer.
 She quickly attracts a male boxer and gets involved with him.